nbatta/ProjProf/README.md

 Projection code for spherically symmetric density and pressure profiles to SZ observables

-Should be self-contained no externall libraries
+Should be self-contained no external libraries

+To setup:
-To start cp input/params_initial.ini input/params.ini
+cp input/params_initial.ini input/params.ini

+A quick test run:
+python bin/run_proj.py